Zepeng-Mu/boringR/README.md

 ### ColorfulBubbles
 Here I try some techniques that I learned recently to draw some graphs.
 This one is inspired by [Gaston Sanchez](http://www.gastonsanchez.com).

+### ColorfulBeams
+In this directory, I included a png file that can be used directly as a wallpaper on Macbook Pro 2011.